ChristianBako/christianbako.github.io/_posts/2024-06-27-letter-to-my-new-grad.md

 Software engineering is new.

-Every other professional and academic field, from Civil Engineering to Prostitution, has been around for tens of thousands of years by some name or another.
+Every other professional and academic field, from Civil Engineering to prostitution, has been around for tens of thousands of years by some name or another.

 As a field, Computer Science is less than a hundred years old.
 Software Engineering as a profession less than 60.
-Almost every piece of software that exists was written by someone still alive today.
+Almost every piece of software was written by someone still alive today.

 Now that includes you.